-Many people use this trail to practice for through-hikes because it is a fairly longer trail located very close to the suburbs of St. Louis.
+Many people use this trail to practice for through-hikes because it is a fairly long trail located very close to the suburbs of St. Louis.
 There is also quite a bit of elevation gain throughout the trail making this fairly challenging.
-Half of the trail follows a tall bluff that looks over the Missouri river and the flat land on the other side.
+Half of the trail follows a tall bluff that looks over the Missouri River and the flat land on the other side.

 You can take a shortcut that makes the trail a shorter 4.7 miles.
 I liked to take the shortcut when I wanted a nice relaxing hike.
 There are a ton of trees at the top of the bluffs to hang a hammock on and look over the river.

 1.6 Mile Out and Back

 Hughes Mountain is right outside of Irondale, about an hour and a half south of St. Louis.
 The trail is not all that remarkable with the majority of it being grassland and some trees.
 Then you come out of the tree line and it opens up to a rock formation locally known as Devil’s Honeycomb, one of Missouri’s natural wonders.

 Devil’s Honeycomb has formed millions of years ago when magma cracked as it cooled.
 The outcome was strange rock columns coming out of the ground.
 Along with the Devil’s Honeycomb, you get a 360 view of the land around you at the top.